Note: see session law sections for effective dates.

 (e) Card playing at a card club is deemed to be a bet at a licensed racetrack for purposes of section 240.28, subdivision 2.

 The commission may not approve any plan of operation under subdivision 6 that exceeds any of the following limitations:

 (1) the maximum number of tables used for card playing at the card club at any one time, other than tables used for instruction, demonstrations, or poker tournament play, may not exceed 80;

 (2) except as provided in clause (3), no wager may exceed $100;

 (3) for games in which each player is allowed to make only one wager or has a limited opportunity to change that wager, no wager may exceed $300.

-The commission shall require that the licensee reimburse it for the commission's actual costs, including personnel costs, of regulating the card club.
+The commission may require that the licensee reimburse it for the commission's actual costs, including personnel costs, of regulating the card club.
 Amounts received under this subdivision must be deposited as provided in section 240.155, subdivision 1.

 The class B licensee shall report all income generated by the card club in an annual report to the Racing Commission.
 The report shall also account for all costs of operation, taxes paid, amounts paid to the breeder's fund, and net profits to the class B licensee.

 NOTE: The amendments to subdivisions 5 and 9 by Laws 2020, chapter 111, sections 3 and 4, expire December 31, 2021.
 Laws 2020, chapter 111, section 5.